 It is not practicable to replicate entire data sets under the restrictions of mobile devices imposed by technical and user-related context.
-To provide a tradeoff in such situations, we have developed algorithms for selective replication of RDF subgraphs.
-The goal of these algorithms is to provide a subjective interest ranking of RDF triples, where we take into account structural and semantic characteristics of the dataset, as well as user preferences and context information.
-In the following we describe some of these input parameters in more detail.
+To provide a tradeoff in such situations, we are investigating algorithms for selective replication of RDF sub-graphs.
+The goal of these algorithms is to provide a subjective interest ranking of RDF triples, where we take into account structural and semantic characteristics of the dataset, as well as user preferences and usage context information.
+In the following we describe some of our envisioned input parameters in more detail.

 - 1. Graph Structure and Metrics.
 RDF is based on a graph model; therefore, various metrics and analysis algorithms can be applied to it (e.g., degrees of graph nodes).
 We are currently investigating the applicability of these metrics for deriving conclusions on the relevance of graph elements for offline replication.
-Such metrics, however, do not take into account the semantics of the RDF model and ontologies [27], which is addressed by the following two information sources, ontology structure and queries. - 2.
+Such metrics, however, do not take into account the semantics of the RDF model and ontologies [22], which is addressed by the following two information sources, ontology structure and queries. - 2.
 Ontology Structure and Metrics.
 Ontologies are used to express shared conceptualizations between communicating partners.
-In our work we focus on the Web Ontology Language (OWL) [11], which is one of the standard languages for ontology modeling on the Semantic Web.
+In our work we focus on the Web Ontology Language (OWL) [9], which is one of the standard languages for ontology modelling on the Semantic Web.
 OWL ontologies consist of three types of elements: classes, individuals, and properties.
 Their structure as well as the semantics of the relationships between them is expressed using different OWL language constructs, e.g., subClassOf or equivalentProperty.
-From the analysis of these expressions we are able to infer information about the importance of instance data that adheres to these ontologies, and to detect redundant data that does not need to be replicated on the client. - 3.
+From the analysis of these expressions we hope to be able to infer information about the importance of instance data that adheres to these ontologies, and to detect redundant data that does not need to be replicated on the client. - 3.
 Queries.
 As described in Section 2, applications usually access RDF data through issuing SPARQL queries.
 Hence, the structure of these queries as well as the vocabularies used therein are indicators which data are relevant for an application.
-To exploit this information we will analyze the syntactic and semantic structure of queries (with the help of ontologies, as described before) and draw conclusions regarding the importance of the data sets that these queries are applied to. - 4.
-User Context.
-Context and context-awareness play a critical role in interactive information systems [10,12].
-Recent research in this area reveals that the prevailing system-centric view of context-awareness should be replaced by a usercentric view [25].
-Intelligent and adaptive RDF subgraph selection must therefore elaborate on the user's tasks and information needs on a semantic level to provide appropriate and
+To exploit this information we will analyze the syntactic and semantic structure of queries (with the help of ontologies, as described before) and draw conclusions regarding the importance of the data sets that these queries are applied to.